vshubhi612/http-server/README.md

 # HTTP Server
-A simple HTTP server which responds to GET requests made using socket programming in Python.
+A simple HTTP server which responds to GET requests made in Python.

 # How to Run
 * Clone the repository